Caldera 150/250/500 – 9/27/2019

 Is the course marked?

 - No. Since this is not a sanctioned event, we will never “mark” a course.
 You should carry a GPS, cue sheet, and maps.
-Again, gpx tracks and cue sheets are made available to registered riders only.

 How are results tabulated?